Rank Higher in Google with Google’s Webmaster Tools

 In an effort to “level the playing field” for small business owners, Google provides “Webmaster Tools”—the one-stop source for tools and diagnostics for a healthy, Google-friendly site.
-“Webmaster Tools” makes it easy to troubleshoot a site and fix problems:
+“Webmaster Tools” makes it easy to rank higher in Google, troubleshoot a site and fix problems:

 - Understand and improve your site in Google search with easy-to-use tools

 - Educational videos and articles to help you get found in Google

 - Fix problems and find answers to your questions

 Steps to get your site to rank higher in Google